MicrosoftDocs/defender-docs/defender-xdr/alerts-incidents-correlation.md

 **Incidents:**

 - Are the main "unit of measure" of the work of the Security Operations Center (SOC).
-- Display the broader context of an attack.
+- Display the broader context of an attack&mdash;the **attack story**.
 - Represent "case files" of all the information needed to investigate the threat and the findings of the investigation.
+- Are created by Microsoft Defender XDR to contain at least one alert, and in many cases, contain many alerts.
-- Trigger automatic series of responses to the threat.
+- Trigger automatic series of responses to the threat, using [automation rules](/azure/sentinel/automate-incident-handling-with-automation-rules?tabs=onboarded), [attack disruption](automatic-attack-disruption.md), and [playbooks](/azure/sentinel/automation/automate-responses-with-playbooks).
 - Record all activity related to the threat and its investigation and resolution.

 **Alerts:**

-- Represent the individual pieces of evidence that are essential to understanding and investigating the incident.
+- Represent the individual pieces of the story that are essential to understanding and investigating the incident.
+- Are created by many different sources both internal and external to the Defender portal.
 - Can be analyzed by themselves to add value when deeper analysis is required.
-- Can trigger automatic mini-investigations and responses to minimize the potential threat impact.
+- Can trigger [automatic investigations and responses](m365d-autoir.md) at the alert level, to minimize the potential threat impact.

 ## Alert sources